MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/alter-table-statement-microsoft-access-sql.md

   - Use DROP CONSTRAINT to delete a multiple-field index.
 You specify only the index name following the CONSTRAINT reserved word.

 > [!NOTE]
-> <UL>
-> <LI>
-> <P>You cannot add or delete more than one field or index at a time.</P>
+> - You cannot add or delete more than one field or index at a time.
-> <LI>
-> <P>You can use the <A href="create-index-statement-microsoft-access-sql.md">CREATE INDEX</A> statement to add a single- or multiple-field index to a table, and you can use ALTER TABLE or the <A href="drop-statement-microsoft-access-sql.md">DROP</A> statement to delete an index created with ALTER TABLE or CREATE INDEX.</P>
+> - You can use the [CREATE INDEX](create-index-statement-microsoft-access-sql.md) statement to add a single- or multiple-field index to a table, and you can use ALTER TABLE or the [DROP](drop-statement-microsoft-access-sql.md) statement to delete an index created with ALTER TABLE or CREATE INDEX.
-> <LI>
-> <P>You can use NOT NULL on a single field or within a named CONSTRAINT clause that applies to either a single field or to a multiple-field named CONSTRAINT.
+> - You can use NOT NULL on a single field or within a named CONSTRAINT clause that applies to either a single field or to a multiple-field named CONSTRAINT.
 However, you can apply the NOT NULL restriction only once to a field.
-Attempting to apply this restriction more than once restuls in a run-time error.</P></LI></UL>
+Attempting to apply this restriction more than once restuls in a run-time error.